Sampul-CodeMine/alx-low_level_programming/0x0F-function_pointers/README.md

-# FUCTION POINTERS IN C PROGRAMMING
+# FUNCTION POINTERS IN C PROGRAMMING

 In this phase of Low Level Programming using C programming language, we will be dealing with function pointers.